cactoes/league_client_interface/README.md

 ```
 ### All events
 - client
-  - `connect` When "client" connects with the league client
+  - `connect` When lcinterface connects to the league client
-  - `disconnect` When "client" disconnects with the league client
+  - `disconnect` When lcinterface disconnects from the league client

 ## Setting up interface
 ```javascript